MichaelAdamGroberman/ProgressiveTracker/README.md

 <a href="https://calm-peak-82271.herokuapp.com/?id=6194d1a6ee34c90004b56a62/">![Deployed App](https://img.shields.io/badge/Deployed%20App-blue.svg)</a>    <a href=./LICENSE>![License](https://img.shields.io/badge/License%3A-MIT-green.svg)</a>

 ## Description
 This is a web application that utulizes a nosqp database.
-The goals to reach in this assignmetn were to properly design out databae schemas, and create the routes and methods for information to travel between the database and the front end.
+The goals to reach in this assignmetn were to properly design our exzcercise and databae schemas, and then create the routes and methods for information to travel between the database to front end, and vuse versa.

 #### Main Page: